RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

     2017-04-24 10:54:15 [!] https://<your_ip_here>:8443
     ```

-    RS is now installed on the node.
+    Redis Software is now installed on the node.
     Repeat this process for each node in the cluster.

 1. [Create]({{< relref "/rs/administering/new-cluster-setup.md" >}})
-    or [join]({{< relref "/rs/administering/adding-node.md" >}}) an existing RS cluster.
+    or [join]({{< relref "/rs/administering/adding-node.md" >}}) an existing Redis Software cluster.
 1. [Create a database]({{< relref "/rs/administering/creating-databases/_index.md" >}}).

     For geo-distributed Active-Active replication, create an [Active-Active]({{< relref "/rs/administering/creating-databases/create-active-active.md" >}}) database.

 ### Custom installation directories

-{{% expand "How can I specify the directories where RS is installed?" %}}
+{{% expand "How can I customize the installation directories?" %}}
-During the installation you can specify the directories for the RS files to be installed in.
+During the installation, you can customize the installation directories.
 The files are installed in the `redislabs` directory in the path that you specify.

 {{< note >}}